DesayoEm/KitchnSpy/Readme.md

 **Glass Mixing Bowl 4.7 L (5KSM5GB)** - Because its transparent duh ¯\_(ツ)_/¯

-**Mini Food Chopper 830ml White (5KFC3516)** - I have this in red, so I can't justify buying another one
+**Mini Food Chopper 830ml White (5KFC3516)** - I have this in red, so I can't justify buying another one.

 ## Features